 How does the deductible work?

 Our pet insurance has a low $100 annual deductible per pet.
-In contrast, per incident deductibles require you to pay a new deductible for every single injury or illness, which can really add up.
+On the other hand, per incident deductibles require you to pay a new deductible for every single injury or illness, which can really add up.
 Our deductible only needs to be met once per plan year, no matter how many incidents occur.
-Please note that there is a separate $100 annual deductible per pet for Continuing Care.
+You can also customize your premium with other annual deductible amounts.
+Please note that there is a separate annual deductible per pet for Continuing Care.